Kremlin says power turbines in Crimea are made in Russia

-MOSCOW The Kremlin said on Monday that power turbines being installed in Crimea had been made in Russia using Russian components.
+MOSCOW (Reuters) - The Kremlin said on Monday that power turbines being installed in Crimea had been made in Russia using Russian components.

 Kremlin spokesman Dmitry Peskov was commenting on a Reuters report that Russia has delivered electricity turbines made by Siemens to Crimea.